Nebraska State Flag

 History of the Nebraska Flag

-Nebraska was inhabited by Native American Tribes that included the Omaha, Pawnee, Missouria, Ponca, Otoe, and Lakota.
-The first European to explore the land was the Spanish explorer Francisco de Coronado in 1541 he proceeded to claim the land for Spain.
+Nebraska was first inhabited by Native American Tribes that included the Omaha, Pawnee, Missouria, Ponca, Otoe, and Lakota.
+The first European to explore the land was the Spanish explorer Francisco de Coronado in 1541 who proceeded to claim the land for Spain.
 In 1682, French explorer, Robert Cavalier arrived in the area and claimed the land for France.

-Throughout the years, the land of Nebraksa was fought over by the British, French, and Spanish.
+Throughout the years, the land of Nebraska was a source of conflict between the British, French, and Spanish.
 In 1803, Nebraska became a territory of the United States of America as a result of the Louisiana Purchase.
-In 1804, American explorers Lewis and Clark travelled through Nebraksa and reported about the states flat plains and herd of bison that it was home to.
-In 1819, Fort Atkinson army post was established and in 1823, the first permanent settlement, a small trading post that became Bellevue (the oldest city in Nebraska) was established.
+In 1804, American explorers Lewis and Clark traveled through Nebraska, reporting the states flat plains and the herds of bison that called Nebraska home.
+In 1819, the Fort Atkinson army post was established and in 1823, the first permanent settlement, a small trading post that became Bellevue (the oldest city in Nebraska) was established.
 In 1854, the territory of Nebraska was created, and people rapidly began to move here as they were also entitled to free land in the area.
 As people were moving to the area of Nebraska, the Native American Tribes that once inhabited the area, were soon pushed out.
-Nebraska officially became the 37th State on March 1st, 1867.
+Nebraska officially gained statehood as the 37th State in the United States on March 1st, 1867.

 We offer free images of the Nebraska Flag in four sizes (small, medium, large, and high resolution).
 These images are distributed royalty free for both personal and educational use and are ideal for use in projects and on websites.
 If you choose to use one of our images, attribution is appreciated, but not required.